-In 2010, the estimated headcount ratio according to this measure stands at 17%, corresponding to about 1.2 billion people in absolute poverty.
-The remarkable impact of China is highlighted by the portrait of poverty reduction in the world (according to the Bank's measures) with and without China.
+Since we are interested in the use of the data for levels as well as distribution, the database can also be used to assess global poverty trends, using the US\$2.5 and US\$1.25 dollar a day (2005 PPP of consumption) poverty lines popularized by the World Bank.
+Figure 4 (poverty trends) depicts the fall in the headcount ratio since 1980.
+As is evident, there is a sharp decline starting in the 1980s, again initially propelled by growth in China and later in India.
+In 2010, the estimated headcount ratio according to this measure stands at 17 per cent, corresponding to about 1.2 billion people in absolute poverty.
+The remarkable impact of China is highlighted by the portrait of poverty reduction in the world (according to the World Bank's measures) with and without China.
 We note that our estimates differ from those provided by the World Bank for a number of reasons.
 We explicitly harmonize surveys to reflect the 'consumption concept'.
-In comparison to the Bank's earlier method, which scaled down all quantile income estimates by the consumption to income ratio in the national accounts, this would tend to lower poverty estimates by raising estimated consumption for lower quantiles when income surveys are the source.
-In comparison to the Bank's current method, which makes no such adjustments, the impact is unknown.
-In addition, we report the poverty headcount ratio across the world, rather than only for development countries.
-The Bank estimates that 22% of the developing countries' population lived below \$1.25/day in 2008.
-We estimate that 18% of the world's population (1.21 billion out of 6.7 billion) lived below \$1.25/day in 2008.
-If we assume that none of the people in developed world are poor by this definition, then we arrive at a headcount ratio of 21% for the developing world, which is very close to the World Bank estimate).
-In the future, we will directly estimate a poverty rate for the developing countries and for the developed countries for better comparison, rather than axiomatically assuming (as does the Bank) that there are no poor in the developed countries.
+In comparison to the World Bank's earlier method, which scaled down all quantile income estimate by the consumption to income ratio in the national accounts, this would tend to lower poverty estimates by raising estimated consumption for lower quantiles when income surveys are the source.
+In comparison to the World Bank's current method, which makes no such adjustments, the impact is unknown.
+In addition, we report the poverty headcount ratio across the world, rather than only for developing countries.
+The World Bank estimates that 22 per cent of the developing countries' population lived below US\$1.25/day in 2008.
+We estimate that 18 per cent of the world's population (1.21 billion out of 6.7 billion) lived below US\$1.25/day in 2008.
+If we assume that none of the people in the developed world are poor by this definition, then we arrive at a headcount ratio of 21 per cent for the developing world, which is very close to the World World Bank estimate.
+In the future, we will directly estimate a poverty rate for the developing countries and for the developed countries for better comparison, rather than axiomatically assuming (as does the World Bank) that there are no poor in the developed countries.